spectralDNS/spectralDNS/README.md

 To install using Anaconda, you may compile it yourselves using (from the main directory)

-    conda build conf/conda
-    conda install spectralDNS --use-local
+    conda build -c conda-forge -c spectralDNS conf/conda conda install spectralDNS --use-local

-which requires that mpiFFT4py has already been installed.
+which will also build and install mpiFFT4py.
-You may also use precompiled binaries in the [*spectralDNS*](https://anaconda.org/spectralDNS/mpifft4py) channel on Anaconda cloud
+You may also use precompiled binaries in the [*spectralDNS*](https://anaconda.org/spectralDNS/mpifft4py) channel on Anaconda cloud.
+Use for exampel

-    conda config --add channels spectralDNS
-    conda install spectralDNS
+    conda create --name spectralDNS -c conda-forge -c spectralDNS spectralDNS source activate spectralDNS

-which installs both spectralDNS and mpiFFT4py.
-There are binaries compiled for both OSX and linux.
+which installs both spectralDNS, mpiFFT4py and all required dependencies, most of which are pulled in from the conda-forge channel.
+There are binaries compiled for both OSX and linux, for either Python version 2.7 or 3.4.
+To use Python 3.4

+    conda create --name spectralDNS_py3 -c conda-forge -c spectralDNS python=3 spectralDNS source activate spectralDNS_py3

 Usage
 -----